 The next day was Valentine’s day.
-Everyone went to have breakfast at a restaurant on shore called Loraine’s, g.
+Everyone went to have breakfast at a restaurant on shore called Loraine’s.
 Granted the only reason we went is because they announced on the radio that they were serving guava pancakes.
 My dad is obsessed with guava!
-After breakfast the rest of the day was like any other day until about 5:00 when my parents went in for a Valentine’s cocktail.
+After breakfast, the rest of the day was like any other day until about 5:00 when my parents went in for a Valentine’s cocktail.
 Jonah and I were left to our own devices.

 Jonah and I played on his computer, along with a round of chess…which I lost at.
-My parents returned late because they met a boating family.
+My parents returned late because they met another cruising family.
 They stayed for food at a restaurant we hadn’t been to yet, they said it was the best on the island.
 While my parents were away my dad gave my mom a heart patterned bracelet he payed me to make for him.
 She loved it.

 On Saturday we moved to Staniel Cay again.
-We used our Code Zero sail for a couple ofn hours until we arrived.
+We used our Code Zero sail for a couple of hours until we arrived.
 The wind was light so the water was nearly still and the view into the crystal clear water was amazing.
 We got to the island and enjoyed a delicious lunch of fish sandwiches and tacos.
 My favorite part was the mango daiquiri, though.
 We’ve had soda for far too long.
-My parents ran into Dan and Kikamet, the people from Sailing Uma on YouTube, we invited them to come to the boat for the next day.
+My parents ran into Dan and Kika, the people from Sailing Uma on YouTube.
+We invited them to come to the boat for the next day.
 Jonah and I played some pool while parents talked and shopped.
 Overall, it was a great week.

 On February 4th (aka Monday) I did school the entire day.
 I got a LOT done.
 The real interesting events were that night when I met up with the four out of six of the kids from SV Hekla.
 I still can’t get over the fact that they have six kids.
 My parents have a handful and I’m the only one on our boat!
 Ha!
 On a good note, I started the long process of learning all six of their names.